reza-nikzad/bigdata/README.md

  4- What is the most similar user between other users and recommond all the song of that user?
  5-

+ What genre, song, artist or album would a user prefer to be recommended?
+How can we use the data set to identify users with similar musical preferences?
+What are the qualities that consumers want to see in their playlists?
+What is the best way to extract item features from a data set?
+How can metadata features be linked with patterns in users' listening behaviour?
+What is content-based filtering, and why should we use it?
+What is collaborative filtering, and why should we use it?
+How can we personalise next-track music recommendations by extracting long-term preference signals from users' long-term listening behaviour, such as favourite songs, favourite artists, or favourite themes?

 The metric to measure the accuracy: